sarguhl/100DaysOfCode-Discord.py/README.md

 **Day 6**: Ha nice!
 I actually just had to fix one bug today.
 Anyway, I added a welcome message that will greet the user in a specific channel.
 It has an randome welcome sentence and some fu  facts from an API.
 Also, it has an random generated Embed colour.

 **Day 7**: Well actually I had to fix a few bugs.
 But now we got a cool and smooth clear command.
 I also updated the GitHub-repo

+**Day 8**: Today I opened up a new file for fun commands.
+The first command I made was a dice command.
+It was really hard because there's more logical stuff in it than you think.
+But it works!

+**Day 9**: After some cool bugfixing, I added two other commands (wokring with APIs)